Herbert Wertheim College of Engineering Drop Policy

 CpE Probation Policy

-Undergraduate students who are off-track or whose UF cumulative, upper-division, or department GPA falls below 2.0 will be placed on academic probation and will have two semesters to attain good academic standing.
-The Universal Tracking GPA must meet the minimum 2.50 GPA and must be finished within the first five semesters.
-If your UT GPA is under 2.50 or not completed in the designated time frame you will be placed on probation.
-Any student who fails to meet the conditions of probation must petition the major department to be allowed to continue in the program.
-Approval of this petition will be at the discretion of the student’s department.
+Undergraduate students who are off-track or whose UF cumulative, upper-division, critical tracking, or major GPA falls below the minimum threshold will be placed on academic probation and provided two semesters to attain good academic standing.
+Any student who fails to meet the conditions of probation must petition the program if they seek to continue in the program.
+Approval of petitions will be at the discretion of the program.
 Extenuating circumstances should always be discussed with your advisor.

-- Students may be on academic probation for a maximum of TWO semesters while enrolled in the College of Engineering.
+• Students may be on academic probation for a maximum of two (2) semesters while enrolled in the College of Engineering.

-- Students Finding themselves on Probation Must fill out a Probation Contract Then meet with their academic advisor.
-Please use this link to start the probation contract process. https://ufl.qualtrics.com/jfe/form/SV_24zDNrnDvBxlnLL
+• Students placed on Academic Probation must fill out a Probation Contract and meet with their academic advisor.
+Please see Canvas advising page for additional contract information.

 DROP/ADD

-- Students get two drops in their first 60 credit hours attempted at UF (hours carried plus S/U credits and repeats of satisfactory grades, not counting full-term withdrawals from all courses.
-AP/IB courses are not taken at UF and thus these credits are not counted towards the 60 hours).
+1. Students are permitted two drops in their first 60 credit hours attempted at UF (hours carried plus S/U credits and repeats of satisfactory grades, not counting full-term withdrawals from all courses).
+AP/IB courses are not taken at UF; thus, these credits are not counted towards the 60 hours.

-- The term after 60 hours of attempted enrollment at UF, 2 additional drops are allowed.
-Unused drops do not carry over from the freshman/sophomore years to the junior/senior years.
+2. After 60 hours of attempted enrollment at UF, 2 additional drops are permitted.
+Unused drops do not carry over from the lower-division to upper-divison years.

-- Students transferring to UF with an A.A. degree from a Florida public community college or with 60 or more transfer credits earned from another college or university get only two drops.
+3. Students transferring to UF with an A.A. degree from a Florida public community college or with 60 or more transfer credits earned from another college or university are permitted only two (upper-division) drops.

-- Students who can document extenuating circumstances may petition their college for additional drops.
+4. Students who can document extenuating circumstances may petition their college for permission to drop additional coursework.

-- After the deadline, students may petition to drop provided they can document sufficient reason, usually hardship or medical condition occurring after the deadline.
+5. After the deadline, students may petition to drop provided they can document sufficient reason – usually hardship or medical condition occurring after the deadline.

-- Failure to attend a class does not constitute a drop.
+• Failure to attend a class does not constitute sufficient reason to approve dropping a course.

 After you submit your request on the SIDA page, please check your drop page to see if you have drops available to use.
 If you do not have any drops then you will be required to petition the college.
 If you have questions concerning how this drop will affect your financial aid, please speak to a financial aid representative about your case.
-Do not rely on things you hear from friends or peers.
+Do not rely on word of mouth or your peers!
 Your courses will not be dropped until you complete all the steps above.

 CREDIT FOR SPECIAL WORK